 We can say, “the devil made me do it.”
 It’s easy to blame rather than to accept our inherited sinful nature.
 The cross frees us, and by faith in God’s promises, we receive a new character through Baptism.
 This new life is in quest of the living tree.
 However, we do not change.
 Instead, Baptism is forgiveness in the spirit and awareness that we sin in the flesh.

 We will continue to live in temptation, yet we mature through this process.
-This process continues for our lifetime, and so, we pray, “Forgive our trespasses as we forgive those who trespass against us.”
+This process continues for our lifetime, so we pray, “Forgive our trespasses as we forgive those who trespass against us.”

-If tempted, with the desires of our hearts and human wants, do we choose?
+Do we choose if tempted by the desires of our hearts and human wants?

 Temptation causes one to doubt the goodness of God, as in the garden, we trip because of stumbling blocks or trials, allowing a vulnerable state.
 Instead, we need to focus on the purpose of a life lived well to fulfill God’s design.
 Nevertheless, the evil sway of idols remains.
 When shaken without a mission-driven faith, one may doubt the goodness of God and stray down the forbidden path.

 John 14:6, Jesus answered, “I am the way, the truth, and the life.
 No one comes to the Father except through me.”

 One must focus on Jesus and not the distractions of self or others.
 Looking at oneself is not the answer; in some ways, introspection is a consequence of forbidden fruit.
 To look at oneself and judge by one’s knowledge leads to a prideful appreciation of the performance.
 Perhaps it leads to the guilt of not meeting the “job description” of being a Christian.